Contrary to what the experts say, writing isn’t easy for most of us. However, it’s a craft that can be developed with practice.

 In short, look for ways to trim the fat from your sentences, leaving them as lean and expressive as possible…no, wait.
 Leaving them lean and expressive. 🙂

-The blogosphere is a harsh, unforgiving environment.
+The world of a freelance writer is a harsh, unforgiving environment.

 If your words don’t pack a hefty enough punch, they’ll fizzle out and die.